Millau Viaduct is a French work of art

 Millau Viaduct is the tallest bridge in the world.
 It’s located in southern France and crosses the River Tarn in the Massif Central mountains.
 It's one of the most spectacular bridges in the world.

-Taller than the Eiffel Tower, as well as being an engineering masterpiece, it also looks like a work of art - typical of the French.
-It opened in 2004 and was built across the Tarn valley to alleviate holiday traffic between France and Spain.
+This is not a route for cars towing heavy caravans, as there are several long and steep climbs and descents.
+It can get quickly blocked in winter, in the event of sudden heavy snowfalls which are not uncommon on the high ground.
 Driving with high winds is particularly demanding for large vehicles such as trucks, buses and trailers.
 Their large surface, especially when the wind hits laterally, increase the risk of overturning.
 If traffic is not banned them altogether, there’s only one solution to avoid the accident: slow down and increase the safety distances.
 Light vehicles will need to exercise extreme vigilance when overtaking, especially heavyweight causing air calls and two wheels that can easily swerve.
 Again, slow is the best way to protect yourself.

-The cost of the bridge was approximately 400 million euros.
-It holds the world record for the tallest bridge, at 343 metres (higher than the Eiffel tower) and it’s 2,460 metres long.
-It's one of the most spectacular bridges in the world.
+The cost of the bridge, officially called Le Viaduc de Millau, was approximately 400 million euros.
+It holds the world record for the tallest bridge, with its mast summit is at 343.0 metres (1,125 ft) above the base of the structure (19 meters-62 ft taller than the Eiffel Tower).
 Looking down on clouds is to be expected from an airplane, but it’s a bit more unsettling in a car.
-Yet that’s often the sight when driving across this bridge, which is taller than the Eiffel Tower at its highest point.
+Its elegant white silhouette can be seen for miles round.